mjstraughan/CubingHistory/docs/3x3/Methods/CEOR.md

 ![](img/CEOR/Briggs.png)

-The inspiration for Briggs' idea appears to have been a post from Kole Hedrick [10, 11].
+The inspiration for Briggs' idea appears to have been a post from Clair Hedrick [10, 11].

 ![](img/CEOR/BriggsHedrick1.png)
 ![](img/CEOR/BriggsHedrick2.png)